alainmeier/cryptonote/README.md

 ## Special Thanks

-For the client-side encryption, all of the heavy lifting is done by the {Stanford Javascript Crypto Library}[https://crypto.stanford.edu/sjcl/].
+For the client-side encryption, all of the heavy lifting is done by the [Stanford Javascript Crypto Library](https://crypto.stanford.edu/sjcl/).
 Part of the reason I make this project was to help spread the word about the simple, but extremely well made library that anybody can use.
 Thanks to the team who made it!